ActiveQuery/Governance/CONTRIBUTION_POLICY.md

 In the spirit of Open Source Software Development (OSSD) To maintain seamless collaboration without compromising the integrity, all of our work happens and directly goes on to Open Core DevOps platforms such as GitHub or GitLab.

-However this enevtiably brings practical, political, economic and ethical ramifications challanges for software development and software use in modren era.
+However this inevitably brings practical, political, economic and ethical ramifications challenges for software development and software use in modern era.

-ActiveQuery has incorporated [Ethical Source Princpels](ETHICAL_SOURCE_POLICY.md) and expect all participants  to adhere to them.
+ActiveQuery has incorporated [Ethical Source Principles](ETHICAL_SOURCE_POLICY.md) and expect all participants  to adhere to them.
 In order to grasp wider understanding as to what is involved, it is recommended that you read full text before proceeding.